 - 1 tbsp all-purpose flour

-- In a medium bowl, toss together flour, baking powder, and salt.
-Mix with a fork until combined.
-Set aside.
+- In a medium bowl or measuring jug, combine flour, baking powder, cinnamon, and salt.

 - In a large bowl, whisk together eggs and sugar until combined.
-Mix in vanilla extract, buttermilk, and oil.
+Mix in maple syrup, vanilla extract, milk, and oil.
 Stir until combined.

-- Toss blueberries with 1 tbsp flour, shaking off any excess flour.
-Fold in the blueberries.
+- Toss dry blueberries with 1 tbsp flour.
+Fold blueberries carefully into the batter.

 - Use an ice cream scoop or spoon to scoop batter into prepared muffin pan.
 Fill the cups all the way to the top.
-Top with a sprinkle of coarse sugar if desired.
+Top with a sprinkle of coarse sugar.